• Skip to primary navigation

 • Christmas pudding fridge cake

-I hope you like this candy cane fudge!
+I hope you like my white chocolate candy cane fudge!
 If you make it at home, please let me know what you think by leaving a rating and/or comment below.
 Enjoy!

 thumbnail image of white chocolate candy cane fudge